davidjansta1/english-for-designers3/README.md

 It was also the first time I've been in the O2 arena and it was a shock how small it was in real life.
 From photos, it always looked way bigger.

+## **Bonus:**

+And here is probably the most important part for me.
+I realized so many things and I would say the most important one of them was setting my priorities.
+We all have priorities in life.
+And they change as we age.

+But I realized how I sometimes cared about things that weren't that important and on the other hand I was overlooking things that should matter for me.
+I realised that to live a happy life you actually need way less than you think.
+A lot of the things are not that important.

 Thats all.
 I wish you a wonderful day.